 Like any other business field, companies in the technology industry must face certain legal risks.
 Data security, intellectual property, and similar areas of technology are constantly evolving and with these changes come the potential for theft, fraud, and misuse.
 Technology law was created to help control these types of issues that could arise when technology is mishandled.
 But what is technology law, exactly?
 Find out in this informative article.

 Intellectual property makes up a bulk of technology-related claims.
 Unlike real property like a house or vehicle, intellectual property refers to intangible property, such as creative works covered by copyrights, patents, or trademarks.
-As technology continues to grow at a rapid pace, we have had to find new ways to protect our businesses and the intellectual property that they create.
+As technology and media continues to grow at a rapid pace, we have had to find new ways to protect our businesses and the intellectual property that they create.
 Due to the nature of claims relating to technology, it is not always easy to make a case in a courtroom.
 For this reason, many businesses rely on lawyers specializing in technology law to advocate on their behalf.

 Technology law consists of multiple areas of law that have been combined into a single field.
 Some of these areas include: